Great Gray Owl - Strix nebulosa

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]

-Habits: Great Gray Owls fly with soft, slow wingbeats and generally do not often move more than short distances between
+Habits: The Great Gray Owl is most active at nights, but also at dusk and just before dawn; sometimes active during the day in breeding season.
+They fly with soft, slow wingbeats and generally do not often move more than short distances between

 Voice: The Great Gray Owl has a distinctive primary call